 In the CNMI, total estimated BMUS catch notably increased in 2021 to 74,885 lb, a 78% increase from the 10-year (i.e., short-term) average and a 91% increase from the 20-year (i.e., long-term) average.
 BMUS catch from commercial purchase data in 2021 also showed increases of 132% relative to the historical trends at 36,301 lb.
 However, CPUE for BMUS harvested by the bottomfish handline gear were lower than the historical for both metrics presented, pounds per trip and pounds per gear hour, except when considering CPUE in pound per trip relative to the 20-year average.
 There were 41 lb/trip of BMUS harvested by bottomfish fishing (27 decrease from the 10-year average), and approximately 2.51 lb/gear hour of BMUS harvested by bottomfish fishing (45% and 16% decreases from the short- and long-term averages, respectively).
 The number of bottomfish fishing trips that harvested BMUS as tallied in the creel surveys was 67 in 2021, a notable 263% increase from the 10-year average and 176% increase from the 20-year average.
 The tallied number of bottomfish fishing gear hours was 995 (309% and 100% increases from the short- and long-term trends, respectively).
 Bottomfish fishing participants also increased in 2021, with an estimated 58 unique vessels but an average of just two fishermen per bottomfish fishing trip.
-There was no recorded bycatch in boat-based BMUS fisheries had a bycatch rate of 0.14.
+There was no recorded by catch in boat-based BMUS fisheries of the CNMI in 2021 and, considering non-BMUS, the boat-based fisheries had a bycatch rate of 0.14.